 Sesamoid bones are embedded in the tendons found across the body.
 The most well-known sesamoid bones of the foot are two pea-sized bone structures found on the front part of the foot below the big toe.

-The sesamoids act like pulleys and provide a smooth surface and act as a smooth canal for the tendons in the big toe to slide and transmit muscle forces.
-It also assists with weight bearing and helps elevate the bones of the big toe.
-This makes the sesamoids as a fulcrum during walking (especially during the toe-off phase of the gait cycle).
+The sesamoids act like pulleys, providing a smooth surface and canal for the tendons in the big toe to slide and transmit muscular forces.
+It assists with weight bearing and helps elevate the bones of the big toe.
+On top of that, the sesamoids serve as a fulcrum during walking, especially during the toe-off phase of the gait cycle.

-Although generally, an x-ray would be able to show and confirm the diagnosis in cases of bone fracture.
-However, it is difficult to diagnose sesamoids fracture on x-ray due to the small size.
-A bone scan may be suggested for an accurate diagnosis and to determine the severity of the condition.
+Typically, x-rays are used to detect and confirm the diagnosis in cases of bone fracture.
+However, due to their small size and multiple differential diagnoses, diagnostic ultrasound imaging may be supplemented for a more accurate diagnosis and to further determine the severity of the condition.

-At East Coast Podiatry Clinic Singapore, the podiatrists will usually offer thorough biomechanical and musculoskeletal assessments of the lower limb to confirm the diagnosis.
-Once a diagnosis is confirmed, your treatment plan will be discussed accordingly to avoid complications such as disability of the foot and affected quality of life.
+At East Coast Podiatry, our podiatrists will perform a thorough biomechanical and musculoskeletal assessment of the lower limb to generate a diagnosis.
+Once the diagnosis is confirmed, your podiatrist will implement a strategy that minimises complications, such as foot disability, helping to maintain a good quality of life and improving functional mobility.

 We offer a variety of solutions for sesamoiditis, including extracorporeal shockwave therapy (ESWT), pulsed electromagnetic field therapy (PEMF), customized foot orthotics, and surgical removal of the sesamoid bones.